Coronavirus – Questions and Answers

 We will take a proportionate and risk-based approach towards the enforcement of decisions, in light of these challenging times, with the aim of helping to get employers back on track and supporting both employers and savers.”

 The Pensions Regulator has issued COVID-19 guidance for employers here.

-Therefore, for the foreseeable future Salvus must continue to monitor contributions in the usual manner.
-This is unlikely to be welcome given the unprecedented circumstances, however, it is the only way all parties can be protected; the employer by ensuring their obligations are met, employees rights being protected, as well as Salvus and its ability to continue to provide employers and employees with a compliant workplace pension.
+Therefore, Salvus must continue to monitor contributions in the usual manner.
+This ensures all parties are protected; the employer by ensuring their obligations are met, employees' rights being protected, as well as Salvus and its ability to continue to provide employers and employees with a compliant workplace pension.

 There is no allowance for this under the Automatic Enrolment legislation.
 For the time being, employers are obliged to pay Automatic Enrolment contributions on all relevant payments to employees.

 If pay is wholly or partially postponed, and therefore pension contributions are as well, when pay is subsequently paid it should be deemed as relevant earnings and pensionable as if paid at the correct time.

 Q - The employees are paying contributions through salary sacrifice, what impact does that have?

 Salary sacrifice (also known as salary exchange) is a contractual agreement between an employer and an employee.
 The agreement forgoes salary for an equivalent non-cash benefit, one option being in exchange for employer pension contributions.

 Unless that agreement is changed, the employer has a contractual obligation to continue the non-cash benefit.
 However, the contractual wording should be reviewed, and legal advice sought if unsure.